torsday/notebook/GLOSSARY.md

 The ability of a program to examine the type or properties of an object at runtime.

+## UUID

+A universally unique identifier (UUID) is an identifier standard used in software construction.
+A UUID is simply a 128-bit value.

 # X.500

 A complex enterprise directory system.